metalcycling/openstructure/modules/io/doc/mmcif.rst

   It is added as string property named "pdb_auth_chain_name" to the :class:`~ost.mol.ChainHandle`.
-The mapping is also stored in :class:`MMCifInfo` as :meth:`~MMCifInfo.GetMMCifPDBChainTr` and :meth:`~MMCifInfo.GetPDBMMCifChainTr` if SEQRES records are read in :func:`~ost.io.LoadMMCIF` and a non-empty SEQRES record exists for that chain (this should exclude ligands and water).
+The mapping is also stored in :class:`MMCifInfo` as :meth:`~MMCifInfo.GetMMCifPDBChainTr` and :meth:`~MMCifInfo.GetPDBMMCifChainTr` if a non-empty SEQRES record exists for that chain (this should exclude ligands and water).
 * Molecular entities in mmCIF are identified by an ``entity.id``, which is extracted from ``atom_site.label_entity_id`` for the first atom of the chain.
   It is added as string property named "entity_id" to the